hieultph/customer-churn-prediction-using-DL-and-ML/README.md

     git clone <repository-url>
     ```
 2. **Install the required libraries:**
    Make sure you have all the necessary dependencies installed.
-You can find the list of required libraries in the `train.ipynb` file.
+You can find the list of required libraries in the `requirements.txt` file.
 Install them using pip:
    ```sh
    pip install -r requirements.txt
    ```